What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 Step 5: Inventory and sales update

-A modern POS system automatically updates stock levels and records the sale in real-time.
+A modern POS system helps businesses track inventory and automate tracking inventory after each sale by automatically updating stock levels and recording the sale in real-time.
 This helps businesses:

 - Track best-selling items